donothonor/rsschool-cv/cv.md

 ## **About myself**

 My purpose is to learn to code corectly and efficiently.
+I want to learn more and more, coding become a part of my life.
+I aspire to work at EPAM.

+## **Skills**